Skip to main content

 Description

-CVE-2026-4948 is a medium-severity vulnerability in Red Hat Enterprise Linux 10's firewalld component.
-It allows a local unprivileged user to exploit mis-authorized D-Bus setters, specifically setZoneSettings2 and setPolicySettings, to modify the runtime firewall state without proper authentication.
-This leads to unauthorized changes in network security configurations, impacting the integrity of firewall rules.
-The vulnerability requires local access and low privileges but no user interaction.
-There are no known exploits in the wild currently.
-The CVSS score is 5.
-5, reflecting moderate impact primarily on integrity without affecting confidentiality or availability.
-Organizations using RHEL 10 should prioritize patching and restrict local access to mitigate this risk.
+CVE-2026-4948 is a vulnerability in the firewalld component of Red Hat Enterprise Linux 10.
+It allows a local unprivileged user to exploit mis-authorized runtime D-Bus setters, specifically setZoneSettings2 and setPolicySettings, to modify the runtime firewall state without proper authentication.
+This results in unauthorized changes to network security configurations.
+The vulnerability has a CVSS score of 5.
+5, indicating medium severity.
+There are no known exploits in the wild at this time.
+No patch or remediation details are provided in the vendor advisory content.

 AI-Powered Analysis